Beware of stale oils

 - Canola, soybean, cottonseed, corn oil etc are all very rich in omega 6 polyunsaturated fats.
 Too many of these in the diet upsets the balance of omega 3 oils in the diet and may thus contribute to increased inflammation.
 Furthermore, the manufacture of these oils involves much refining and processing hugely compromising the quality of the oils which then contain additional toxins and pollutants which are contraindicated for good health.

-For cooking techniques which are OMS friendly, click here.
+For cooking techniques which are Overcoming MS-friendly, click here.